-The Coronavirus as of this writing has been confirmed in ninety-one countries and is continuing its march around the world.
-I want to tell you that there is a multitude of immune-boosting and respiratory remedies you can use right now to keep your body healthy and happy.
+For me, to help me overcome the gripping fear that this infectious disease impact instilled I had to work on my mind to calm these fears; there’s a multitude of immune-boosting and respiratory remedies you can use right now to keep your body healthy and happy.
 You’ll be able to make it through this outbreak, and other viral outbreaks, that inevitably make their way around the globe.

-The likelihood of contracting coronavirus increases among the elderly and people that have pre-existing conditions (like high blood pressure, weak immunity, autoimmune conditions, respiratory ailments, asthma).
+The likelihood of contracting coronavirus increases among the elderly and people that have pre-existing conditions (like high blood pressure, weak immunity, autoimmune conditions, respiratory ailments, and asthma), are still high, especially in the communities of color.

 This is the time for you to start your self care.